angelahe/SPAtext/README_AH.md

 build a product and try to sell it - validate the demand and your ability to connect with those customers via a sales or marketing channel - asap

+landing page - quickly explain what the app is and provides a clear path to get started with it (often with button - the call to action)

 in N-Tier design - application server does most of the heavy lifting
   - storing user data
   - issue security creds